chawinkn/countdown/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the event by modifying `app/components/event.ts` and the image by uploading to `app/public`.
+You can start editing the event by modifying `src/components/event.ts` and the image by uploading to `public`.
 The page auto-updates as you edit the file.